Maria's Cookbook

 • 2 tablespoons chopped fresh parsley

-2. Heat the olive oil in a large skillet over medium-high heat until shimmering.
+2. Heat the olive oil in a large skillet over medium-high until shimmering.

 Tags: calamari